scarpent/ledgerbil/README.md

 aliases  help    mark  reload  statement
 ```

-As mentioned above, this is targeted for my own usage, although may be
+As mentioned above, this is targeted for my own use, although may be
 suitable for those with similar needs, perhaps requiring a bit of work.
 (I didn't spend time on some scenarios that I would address if,
 miraculously, someone else cared about them.
 And there are other